-Bordering the St. Johns River and straddling Seminole and Orange counties, the Charles H. Bronson WMA occupies 11,672 acres within the Charles H. Bronson State Forest, adjacent to and south of the Little Big Econ State Forest.
+Bordering the St. Johns River and straddling Seminole and Orange counties, the Charles H. Bronson WMA occupies more than 11,600 acres within the Charles H. Bronson State Forest.
 It is part of a network of public lands along the St. Johns River that creates a significant conservation and recreation corridor.
 Opened to the public in 2011, the area is named for Charles H. Bronson, a former Florida Commissioner of Agriculture.

-Visitors can enjoy hunting, horseback riding, hiking, and wildlife viewing.
-Camping is allowed by permit only from the Florida Forest Service.
-A 40-mile network of unpaved roads, as well as designated hiking and horse trails, provide short and long distance trail options.
+Visitors can enjoy hunting, horseback riding, camping, hiking and wildlife viewing.
+A 40-mile network of unpaved roads and designated hiking and horse trails provides short and long-distance trail options.
 Some trail systems connect with trails in adjoining natural areas, creating additional opportunities.
-The Florida National Scenic Trail (FNST) traverses more than seven miles of the forest.
+The Florida National Scenic Trail traverses more than seven miles of the forest.

 Wildlife is abundant and includes deer, turkeys, gopher tortoises, eastern indigo snakes and fox squirrels.
 Birds found in the area include swallow-tailed kites, sandhill cranes and nesting bald eagles as well as wood storks, roseate spoonbills and a variety of wading birds.